apacdevpmmresources/WVD/README.md

 * Open http://portal.azure.com in a web browser

-* Once loggedin, click Azure Active Directory from left side pane
+* Once logged in, click `Azure Active Directory` from left side pane

 * Click Users and then "+ New User"